Medieval Serfdom of Roman origin

 The wine ban had also interesting consequences in some parts of Europe – during the Medieval Warmth wine was grown all over Western Europe, including the Low Countries.
 The Lord was the only one allowed to produce wine and the villagers had to buy the wine from him.
 However, even when they didn’t want to buy wine they were forced to do so and sometimes the wine was simply poured over the roof of the house or in their front yard and of course the levy was charged.

 A large village would perhaps have a mill, a bakery and a blacksmith, of course all ‘controlled’ by the Lord.
-These were monopolies that not only kept the prices high, it also stopped competition that could have lead to innovations.
+These were monopolies that not only kept the prices high, it also stopped competition that could have led to innovations.

 The first windmill in Oss was mentioned as a ban-mill (dwangmolen) in 1350, which the rights owned by the local lord Alard of Oss.
-The mill-ban only ended in 1798 (French occupation) and it was until the mid 19th century before competition arrived.
+The mill-ban only ended in 1798 (French occupation) and it was until the mid-19th century before competition arrived.

 He could commandeer at will his serfs to for example to catch eels in the local streams.

 Another ban right involved gambling and prostitution.
-In particular gambling became a lucrative form of income an the rights to tax are a frequent issue of dispute between landlords and cities.
+In particular gambling became a lucrative form of income the rights to tax are a frequent issue of dispute between landlords and cities.
 Gambling was limited to so called dicing schools (dobbelscholen).
 As has always been the case gambling also often resulted in poverty and misery and throughout history periods of criminalising gambling were followed by legalisation, and as still is the case the lure of lucrative income for landowners and cities were often in conflict with morality.
 Certain holy days and events as council meetings and activities at the court often specify that gambling during these events or periods are forbidden.

 Other taxes and duties

 While over the centuries many of the duties were transferred to taxes, many duties still continued as also can be seen in the information about Wietmarschen above.
-The ‘angaria’ or ‘ averagium ‘ was the compulsion to carry the loads of the lords either by hors and cart or on the back of the peasant.
+The ‘angaria’ or ‘averagium ‘was the compulsion to carry the loads of the lords either by hors and cart or on the back of the peasant.
 Apart from the labour itself it also could see peasants having to leave their lands behind for rather long periods.
 Having hunting duties with the Lord also often resulted in long periods away from the farm.

-Villagers were also not allowed to pick up the dung from their own cows, unless this was dropped in front of their door.
+Villagers were also not allowed to pick up the dung from their own cows unless this was dropped in front of their door.

-Originally a quarter of these tithes was earmarked for the poor of the local church, however in the Middle Ages hardly any of that money went to the poor, the local priest himself would like his ‘flock’ live under the poverty line.
+Originally a quarter of these tithes was earmarked for the poor of the local church, however in the Middle Ages hardly any of that money went to the poor, the local priest himself would like his ‘flock’ to live under the poverty line.
 As a representative of the oppressive church, the local parson had few friends within the village.
 Often the local priests were simple ‘assistants’ of the parson.
 He had the rights and received the income of his part of the tenths, and he ‘rented’ the actual job itself out to an assistant.
 In the early 17th century Pastor Brouwers of Oss used as his replacement Nicolas Spirinx, who didn’t shy away from signing as pastor himself.
 Often these ‘replacements’ resulted in legal challenges and disputes regarding rents and tithes.

 At the same time the peasants saw the monasteries grow richer and richer with splendid buildings and gold decorated churches, and those who travelled to the city would see the magnificent cathedrals being built.